 for the right reasons.
 Unfortunately the science of marine conservation

-is replete with untested myths and fallacies that prevent us from finding
+is replete with untested myths , fallacies and lies that prevent us from

 An historical perspective.
 Factors in terrestrial and marine conservation.